SOCIAL WORKER ADVANCED, CRIMINAL JUSTICE

 Experience: Three years of experience providing clinical and therapeutic or other social work services through the application of the principles, methods and procedures of professional social work to clients requiring rehabilitative counseling or forensic social work services.

-1. A doctoral degree in social work from an accredited college or university may be substituted for up to one year of experience.
+1. Candidates may substitute a Doctorate degree in social work from an accredited college or university for up to one year of the required experience.

-2. Candidates may substitute U.S. Armed Forces military service experience at a rank of Corporal/Petty Officer or higher as a commissioned officer in Social Work classifications or Social Work specialty codes in the Social Science, Psychology, and Welfare field of work on a year-for-year basis for the required experience.
+2. Candidates may substitute U.S. Armed Forces military service experience at the rank of Corporal/Petty Officer or higher as a commissioned officer in Social Work classifications or Social Work specialty codes in Social Science, Psychology or Welfare fields of work for the required experience.

 DESIRED OR PREFERRED QUALIFICATIONS